 ALLEN SUPERIOR COURT CIVIL DIVISION OPERATIONAL UPDATE

-- The Courts Are Open: As Governor Holcomb’s March 23, 2020 Executive Order 20-08 (“Directive For Hoosiers To Stay At Home”) states, judges and court personnel perform “Essential Government Functions,” and are exempt from the Governor’s “Stay at Home” Order.
+• As Governor Holcomb’s March 23, 2020 Executive Order 20-08 (“Directive For Hoosiers To Stay At Home”) states, judges and court personnel perform “Essential Government Functions,” and are exempt from the Governor’s “Stay at Home” Order.
 The Allen Superior Court Civil Division and its employees are working.
-All e-filed motions, pleadings, claims, complaints, notices, stipulations, proposed orders, and other documents filed with the Court continue to be regularly reviewed and processed by the Allen Superior Court Civil Division.
+All e-filed motions, pleadings, claims, complaints, notices, stipulations, proposed orders, and other documents filed with the Court continue to be regularly reviewed and timely processed by the Allen Superior Court Civil Division.

-- Civil Mediation: All civil mediation may be conducted by telephone or video conference, as directed by the assigned mediator.
-All in-person mediations will adhere to strict social distancing standards.
+• Civil Mediation.
+All civil mediations may be conducted by telephone or video conference, as directed by the assigned mediator and as agreed to by the parties.
+All in-person mediations must adhere to strict social distancing standards.

 • Probate and Guardianship.
 Probate and guardianship hearings are generally conducted by remote telephonic appearance.
 The Court is issuing specific orders for telephonic court appearances and procedures in each individual case.
 Emergency guardianship cases may be conducted in the Courthouse.
 All in-person court appearances in those cases will adhere to strict social distancing standards.

 • Small Claims Court Trials.
 Trials in the Small Claims Court in the Courthouse Annex are being conducted by remote telephonic appearance.
 The Small Claims Court is issuing specific orders for telephonic court appearances and procedures, and where proper, for continuances, in each individual case.